 Do you have a financial safety net?
 It’s something worth thinking about and setting up.
 What will happen to you and your loved ones if you lose your job for a few months?
 What if you get into an accident that may prevent you from earning a living?
 Or what if some unexpected expenses come up.
 Do you have anything in place to make sure the bills continue to get paid and your family is taken care of?

 If not, now is the time to get started.
 But where do you actually start?
-Having three to six months’ worth of living expenses tucked away in an interests-bearing account is a good beginning.
+Having three to six months’ worth of living expenses tucked away in an interest-bearing account is a good beginning.
 Figure out what your family needs to comfortably live on if all income stops.
 Then start saving as much money as you can until you have built up this safety net.

 Put the money you usually spend on going out to eat, going to the movies, buying the newest TV and Tech gadget and the likes into your savings account until you’ve saved enough to have a comfortable cushion.
-Take make this step go even faster, add any bonuses, tax refunds etc. as well.
+Take make this step go even faster, add any bonuses, tax refunds, etc. as well.

 Don’t just stop there.
 Make it a goal to add to your safety cushion as you can and come back and revise your numbers from time to time.
 Your living expenses may go up or down over time and you can adjust how much you need to set aside in quickly accessible money accordingly.